Thursday, January 24, 2013

 The WJU one is the logo of the university she and her husband Brian both graduated from a few years ago.

-The Pittsburgh Steelers and West Virginia University bulbs are fine for personal gift giving, but can't be sold.
+The Pittsburgh Steelers and West Virginia University bulbs are fine for personal gift giving but can't be sold.
 Why?
-The respective teams own that logo, and they can't be used for profit without the owners giving permission, and without the owners getting a cut of said profit.
-Lot's of crafters do it anyway, but if they were ever caught, they would be in trouble.
+The respective teams own that logo, and they can't be used for profit without the owner's giving permission, and without the owners getting a cut of said profit.
+Lots of crafters do it anyway, but if they were ever caught, they would be in trouble.

 I did a post on that subject once if you care to read it.
 You can see it here.